smitapatil21/Market-Basket-Analysis--Grocery-Store-/README.md

 # Market-Basket-Analysis--Grocery-Store-
 A Grocery Store shared the transactional data .The project involves conducting a thorough analysis of Point of Sale (POS) Data for providing recommendations through which a grocery store can increase its revenue by popular combo offers &amp; discounts for customers.
+A Grocery Store shared the transactional data with you.
+Your job is to identify the most popular combos that can be suggested to the Grocery Store chain after a thorough analysis of the most commonly occurring sets of items in the customer orders.
+The Store doesn’t have any combo offers.
+Market Basket Analysis to suggest the best combo offers to business.